r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_chemistry.md

 **Normal use**

 When the chem is created, it saves the creation location.
-If the purity is over 0.9, upon ingestion it teleports you to the creation location.
+If the chem is of a high purity, upon ingestion it teleports the patient to the creation location.
 If it’s below that, it doesn’t.
-Regardless of purity, it will place a hologram of you in the return location, to signify to other people where you’ll return.
+Regardless of purity, it will place a split version of the patient in the return location, to signify where the patient’ll return.
-When the chem has finished metabolising, it teleports you back to the location you took it.
+When the chem has finished metabolising, it teleports the patient back to the location the patient took it.

 **Overdose**

-Teleports you around the station randomly
+Teleports the patient around the station randomly.
+Whee!

 **Addiction**

-There are several phases:
+There are several things known from Eigenstasium addiction:
-1. Makes you hungry and jittery
+1. Makes the patient hungry.
+2. Makes the patient jittery.
-2. Teleports the items off the player up to 5 tiles away, 1 item per tick.
+2. Teleports items off the patient.
-3. Teleports in clones of the player that yell at the player for taking eigenstasium, then teleports them away (deletes them)
-4. Replaces the player with a copy of the player from another dimension (same mind/player)
+3. Phases in clones from alternative dimentions.

 **Lockers**

-When sprayed on 2 or more lockers it links them together, letting you enter one and teleport out the next in sequence (ala The lion, the witch and the wardrobe). if 3 lockers: 1 > 2 > 3 > 1 > 2, ect.
+When sprayed on 2 or more lockers it links them together, letting the user enter one and exit out the next in sequence. if 3 lockers: 1 > 2 > 3 > 1 > 2, etc. For 2, it is a simple 1 > 2 > 1 > 2, etc.

 ### <a href="#Astrogen">Astrogen</a>
 **Normal use**

-Creates an astral projection of the player, transferring their mind into it, letting them roam around the station quickly.
-When you click on other players it lets you project a message into their mind.
-If you click yourself, you return to your body.
-If you click someone else **with astrogen in their system** it lets you possess them for a short time; based on how much astrogen they have (i.e. when it runs out, you’re booted into a ghost, or if you run out, you’re returned to your body).
-Astrogen consumption is exponential to prevent perma-posses/projecting.
+Creates an astral projection of the patient, transferring their mind into it, letting them roam around the station quickly.
+The projection can try to interact with other people like this, letting them project a message into their mind.
+If the patient click the patientrself, the patient can return to their body after the initall dose settles.
+If the patient attempts to interact with someone else with astrogen in their system it lets the patient possess them provided they continue to have astrogen to support the link!

 **Turf**

-Acts like carpet; turns turfs into spacetiles (i.e. the tile that looks like space, doesn't delete the floor)
+Turns the floor transparent!

 **Bedsheets**

-Turns bedsheets into cosmic bedsheets
+Turns bedsheets into a cosmic variant.

 **Addiction**

-You slowly disappear over 50-80 minutes, and if you disappear enough then you fully disappear (i.e. die).
-Taking astrogen again restarts the counter to 0, and takes another 60m from that point.
+Patients who have developed an addiction slowly phase out of existance over a period of roughly 60 minutes.
+In extreme cases, they are never seen again.
+It is highly recommended to give patients with an addition a low dose to keep their fate at bay.

 ### <a href="#Hatmium">Hatmium</a>
 **Normal use**

-Spawns a hat on your head, with slowly increasing armour as it metabolises.
-Makes you say fun phrases at the end of your spoken messages while it’s there, and you can’t take it off by yourself, someone needs to drag it off you.
+Spawns a hat on the patient's head, with slowly increasing strength as it metabolises.
+Makes the patient say fun phrases when they speak, and renders them unable to remove it by themselves, instead opting to tip their hat.

 **Overdose**

-Inverts the armour instead, reducing the hat’s amour.
+Weakens the hat instead.

 **Purity**

-Armour gain is equal to purity for both OD and otherwise.
+Strength gain is equal to purity for both OD and otherwise.

 **On drop**

-The hat gets mad and attacks you, but does very little damage.
+The hat gets mad and attacks the patient, but does very little damage.

 **Explosion**

 Spawns angry hats accompanied with rooting tooting phrases.

 ### <a href="#Naninte bane">Nanite bane</a>
 **Normal use**

-Reduces the nanite volume of a person (if they have nanites), equal to purity*modifier.
+Reduces the nanite volume of a person (if they have nanites), equal to purity.

 **OD**

 Small chance to electrocute and cause an EMP on the person and drains nanites faster.

 **Inverted chem**

 Chance to electrocute and cause an EMP on the person, but doesn’t drain nanites, and metabolises faster.

-**On turf**
+**Sprayed**

-Causes an single EMP when sprayed on the turf it's applied to.
+Causes an single small EMP when sprayed.

 ### <a href="#synthetic-derived growth factor">Synthetic-derived growth factor</a>
 **Normal use**

-Polls ghosts to see if they want to become a clone of the taker.
-If so, creates a ghost controlled clone of the person.
-Requires around 20u to make a healthy clone, as leftover SDGF is converted into SDGF heal, which heals the damaged clone (clone spawns damaged).
-SDGFheal isn't producible otherwise.
+Creates a clone of the patient, Requires around 20u to make a healthy clone, Inoptimal volumes cause damage on the clone, or failure to clone alltogether.
-If no ghost is found, it creates a mindless clone that doesn’t retain memories on death.
-If the volume is too low, it heals the player slightly.
+Clones have been observed to either have mental awareness right after cloning, or for said mental activity to restore after a period of time.

 **Impure chem**

-Causes clone and blood damage.
+Damages the patient's cells.

 **Inverse chem**

-Pretends to act like normal SDGF, but instead of polling ghosts/whatever, it spawns a hostile zombie-like instead (not infectious).
-If purged, creates a teratoma instead.
+Attempts to make a clone, but clones are often turned into horrible mindless monstrosities, often attacking right after the process is complete.

 **Explosion**

-Spawns angry teratomas.
+Spawns horrifying teratomas.

 ### <a href="#Furranium">Furranium</a>
 **Normal use**

 Makes people speak with a certain inflection, if highly pure, the tongue will need to be treated with Yamerol.

 ### <a href="#Yamerol">Yamerol</a>
 **Normal use**

 Reverts Furranium dosing, and soothes lung and tongue damage.

 **Overdose**

-Reforms critical lungs and tongues, (for now).
+Reforms critical lungs and tongues (for now).

 **Impure chem**

 Causes oxygen, lung and tongue damage.
 If the patient has no lungs, it will rapidly cause problems.

 ### Buffers: <a href="#Acidic buffer">Acidic buffer</a> or <a href="#Basic buffer">Basic buffer</a>
 **Normal use**
 Pushes the pH towards 0 or 14 depending on type (acidic/ alkaline), and self consumes (i.e. deletes itself) from the beaker if the beaker has reagents, and the beaker doesn’t have stabilising agent.

-If the other 2 remaining chems are added to the PR I’ll update with their effects too.

 |Name | Reagents | Reaction vars | Description | Chem properties |
 |---|---|---|-----------|---|